-If you have chosen a provider, you will also receive a notice informing you how many hours you are authorized.
-This notice is called a Service Authorization.
-Your provider will also receive a Service Authorization.
+A separate notice, called a Service Authorization, is sent once a child care provider is chosen and care is authorized.
 Child care will not be paid until Service Authorizations are issued and the provider submits billing forms.

-If you have received an Eligibility Notice but have not received a Service Authorization, contact your case worker.
+If you got an Eligibility Notice but have not received a Service Authorization, contact your case worker.